The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

 Above the city is the mammoth, brooding, cannons and honeycombed windowed Mehrangarh Fort.

 Music plays high in the minarets somewhere.
 It calls them up.
-Opening doors, climbing stone stairs, crossing deserted halls.
-And then, there they are, two musicians playing the tanpurer and santoor.
+Opening doors, climbing stone stairs, crossing deserted halls, Kemp and Passepartout go searching.
+And there they are, two musicians playing the tanpurer and santoor.
 Singing slow Rajasthan folk ragas.
 They sing high and the two performers are lost in their music spiraling up and up and up.

 They stop.
 And look forward.
 Coming out of their reverie.
 It seems they have only just noticed Kemp and Passepartout sat there watching them.
 There is a long pause.
 Kemp feels he needs to say something.